nbicocchi/learn-microservices/modules/containerization/slides/2 - Image creation (generic).md

 ENTRYPOINT ["java","-jar","/application.jar"]
 ```

-This Dockerfile does the following:
-1. Uses Eclipse Temurin image.
-2. Sets the JAR_FILE local variable representing the application artifact.
-3. Copies the application artifact into the container.
-4. Runs `java -jar application.jar` when the container starts.

 ### Step 2: Build the Docker Image

-Build the Docker image:

 ```bash
 # Maven is needed to actually create the jar artifact!